 What should you do when another road user flashes their headlights at you?

-The correct answer is C. It’s commonplace for road users to flash their headlights to let another driver they’re safe to proceed, or simply to say thank you.
-However, the Highway Code advises not to.
+The correct answer is C. It’s commonplace for road users to flash their headlights to let another driver know they’re safe to proceed or simply to say thank you.
+However, the Highway Code advises against it.
 Judge each situation differently and err on the side of caution.

 QUESTION 8